-- The Yum!
-Foundation developed a governance structure and is creating a measurement model to guide our investments and impact through the Unlocking Opportunity Initiative. - We strengthened our wellness-related benefits for employees to help them better navigate personal challenges associated with COVID-19. - The Heartstyles leadership development program is fully integrated into the Yum! family and is being introduced to franchisees and restaurant general managers worldwide. - Yum! has established a global membership with Sedex that will strengthen our risk assessment and remediation processes, particularly around human rights and labor practices.
+- We strengthened our wellness-related benefits for employees to help them better navigate personal challenges associated with COVID-19. - The Heartstyles leadership development program is fully integrated into the Yum! family and is being introduced to franchisees and restaurant general managers worldwide. - Yum! has established a global membership with Sedex that will strengthen our risk assessment and remediation processes, particularly around human rights and labor practices.